ta-tata/aes/README.md

 # aes
-this program calculate 1 round of aes. this out put is no difference between input and output.
+this program calculate 1 round of aes. this out put is no difference between input and output.(1byte)

 Example)
   assumption)